0xmicrosoft15/0xmicrosoft15/README.md

 # Hello Everyone 👋
+## Senior Blockchain Smart Contract Developer
-## Thank you for your interest in my profile!
+### Thank you for your interest in my profile!

-I’m really excited to have a chance to apply for your company.
+### Blockchain, Smart Contract, Ethereum, Bitcoin, Polkadot, dApp, Solidity, Rust, Golang, Python, ElectronJS, POS(Point of Sale), C# WPF XAML UWP

-As a senior blockchain developer with 4+ year of experience in Solidity & Rust,  I used to work on several DeFi and NFT markets.
+As a senior blockchain developer with 4+ years of experience in Solidity & 2+ years of experience in Rust,  I used to work on several DeFi and NFT projects.
-Here, I’m attaching my resume  so that you could understand my ability & career better.
+Here is my resume,  please take a look then you could understand my skills & career much better.
 Also,  I’d like to share my LinkedIn profile link]
           https://www.linkedin.com/in/zh-jing-150805200/